guerilla-di/framecurve_maya/README.markdown

 # Framecurve Maya MEL script

 First of all, you will need our MEL file that you will need to source.

 [Download the .mel](framecurve_maya/raw/master/scripts/applyFramecurveTimewarp.mel)

+Put it into your maya scripts directory so it's ready to roll.

 	source applyFramecurveTimewarp